gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

         - The Firewall tab is where network firewall groups and rules are viewed, created and managed
         - This permission is recommended for those tasked with network security management -
-      * - Networks: Integration
-        - None, Read, Full
-        - Determines access to the Integrations tab on the Network list page (Infrastructure > Network)
-        - The integrations tab is where network integrations can be viewed, added and managed.
-Additionally, the detail pages for network integrations are accessed here
-        - This permission is recommended for those tasked with handling network integrations and their use within |morpheus|
-        -
       * - Networks: Floating IPs
         - None, Read, Full
         - Determines access to the Floating IPs tab on the Network list page (Infrastructure > Network)